How To Understand & Overcome Grief and Loss

 Grief has no time limit.
 It can hit us weeks, months, or years later, seemingly out of nowhere, and leave us feeling like we’re starting all over.

-Without the right support, grief becomes unhealthy and all-consuming.
-It saps all of our joy, affects our performance at school or work, and harms the good, loving relationships that remain in our lives.
+Without the right support, grief can become unhealthy and all-consuming.
+It saps our joy, affects our performance at school or work, and harms the good, loving relationships that remain in our lives.
 Sometimes it can even tempt us toward destructive and addictive behaviors, self-harm, or suicide.
 This does not have to happen with your grief.

 There is Good News